 This laptop is also one of the few to implement both Optimus and G-Sync.
 They don’t work at the same time, but you can switch between the two modes with a single click (and a restart each time) in the Armoury Crate app.
 During our tests, we opted for the Discrete GPU profile, but we disabled GSync from the Nvidia panel, as it would otherwise interfere with the results.
 We also used the Turbo performance mode in the Armoury Crate app for all our test, unless otherwise mentioned.

-As for the elephants in the room, the Zephyrus GX701GX integrates the Intel six-core i7-8750H processor and the brand-new Nvidia RTX 2080 graphics chip, in the 90W Max-Q implementation with 8 GB of GDDR6 vRAM, 990 MHz default clock speed and the ability to Turbo at much higher speeds.
+As for the elephants in the room, the Zephyrus GX701GX integrates the Intel six-core i7-8750H processor and the brand-new Nvidia RTX 2080 graphics chip, in a 100W Max-Q implementation with 8 GB of GDDR6 vRAM, 990 MHz default clock speed and the ability to Turbo at much higher speeds.
 The Turbo profile automatically overclocks the GPU though, with +100 Mhz Core Clock Speed and + 150 Memory Clock Speed, that’s why GPUz reports its base clocks at 1090 MHz.
 We’ll talk about both the CPU/GPU performance down below.